cafercangundogdu/tesseract-rs/CONTRIBUTING.md

 ## Setting Up Commit Hooks

-We use Husky to enforce commit message standards.
+We use Husky to enforce code quality and commit message standards.
 To set up the hooks:

 1. Install Node.js if you haven't already
-2. Run `npm install` in the project root
+2. Run `./setup-hooks.sh` or `npm install` in the project root
-3. The commit-msg hook will be automatically installed
+3. The pre-commit and commit-msg hooks will be automatically installed

-Now, when you make a commit, it will be validated against our commit message format.
+The hooks will:
+- **Pre-commit**: Check code formatting (rustfmt) and run clippy before allowing commits
+- **Commit-msg**: Validate commit messages against our conventional commit format

+If pre-commit checks fail:
+- Run `cargo fmt` to fix formatting issues
+- Run `cargo clippy` to see warnings and fix them

 ## Pull Request Process